moorepants/dissertation/davisbicycle.rst

    downward forces on each handlebar, the ground reaction forces and a force acting on the mass of the bicycle and rider due to vertical acceleration.
-   The vertical acceleration is simply due to gravity when static, but can be thought of as a multiple of gravity for dynamic purposes.
+   The vertical acceleration is simply due to gravity when static, but can be thought of as a multiple of the acceleration due to gravity for dynamic purposes.

 The forces and moments acting on the fork can be isolated algebraically and the fork modeled as a basic beam supported by the headset bearings (points C and D)